lightvector/KataGo/README.md

       * If using the OpenCL backend, a modern GPU that supports OpenCL 1.2 or greater, or else something like [this](https://software.intel.com/en-us/opencl-sdk) for CPU.
 (Of course, CPU implementations may be quite slow).
       * If using the CUDA backend, CUDA 10.1 and CUDNN 7.6.1 (https://developer.nvidia.com/cuda-toolkit) (https://developer.nvidia.com/cudnn) and a GPU capable of supporting them.
 I'm unsure how version compatibility works with CUDA, there's a good chance that later versions than these work just as well, but they have not been tested.
       * zlib, libzip, boost filesystem.
 With Debian packages (i.e. apt or apt-get), these should be `zlib1g-dev`, `libzip-dev`, `libboost-filesystem-dev`.
-      * If you want to do self-play, probably Google perftools (google-perftools, libgoogle-perftools-dev) for TCMalloc or some other better malloc implementation.
+      * If you want to do self-play, probably Google perftools `libgoogle-perftools-dev` for TCMalloc or some other better malloc implementation.
 For unknown reasons, the allocation pattern in self-play with large numbers of threads and parallel games causes a lot of memory fragmentation under glibc malloc, but better mallocs handle it fine.
    * Clone this repo:
       * `git clone https://github.com/lightvector/KataGo.git`
    * Compile using CMake and make in the cpp directory: